Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Multitenancy

 **Explanation:**
-"Metered service" is incorrect.
+Metered service is incorrect.
 Metered service relates to billing based on usage, not resource scaling.
-"Elasticity" is correct.
+Elasticity is correct.
 Elasticity allows resources to automatically scale up or down to meet demand.
-"Resource pooling" is incorrect.
+Resource pooling is incorrect.
 Resource pooling shares resources among multiple tenants but does not imply dynamic scaling.
-"Multitenancy" is incorrect.
+Multitenancy is incorrect.
 Multitenancy allows multiple users to share resources, unrelated to dynamic scaling.

 ---